jonathansayer/todo_challenge/README.md

 $ karma start test/karma.conf.js
 ```

 This will start the Karma server and the Phantom.js browser.
 The number of tests run and failed will also be shown.
-As this is Javascript there is no need to reboot the server after a change to the code is made.
+As this is a Javascript framework there is no need to reboot the server after a change to the code is made.
 Karma will run every time a change is made to one of the files that is is testing.

 To Run Protractor feature tests you will first have to install Protractor globally.